 Connected smart devices and appliances can be hacked into just like websites and computers can.
 A well-designed smart home network will incorporate an enterprise-level network router with a reliable firewall activated.

 Dr. Zahid Anwar of Fontbonne University provides an overview of which smart devices are most at risk and why.

 Most vulnerable: Outdoor devices with embedded computers that support little or no security protocols.
 For example, garage door openers, wireless doorbells, and smart sprinklers are all examples of devices that may be easily accessible to someone driving down the street with a computer or other Wi-Fi transmitter.

-Second most vulnerable: “Inside-the-home devices that can be controlled through an app from a smartphone or PC such as smart bulbs, smart switches, security cameras, baby monitors, smart door locks, smart thermostats, and personal home assistants,” says Dr. Anwar.
-“These devices rely on weak security tokens and maybe hacked due to weaknesses in the communication protocols used, configuration settings, or vulnerable entry-points left open by the vendor for maintenance.”
+The second most vulnerable: “Inside-the-home devices that can be controlled through an app from a smartphone or PC such as smart bulbs, smart switches, security cameras, baby monitors, smart door locks, smart thermostats, and personal home assistants,” says Dr. Anwar.
+“These devices rely on weak security tokens and can be hacked due to weaknesses in the communication protocols used, configuration settings, or vulnerable entry-points left open by the vendor for maintenance.”

 Less likely to be attacked: Home appliances like refrigerators, ovens, and automatic pet feeders are the least likely to be attacked, but it can happen.

 Is it the intention of the hacker to overfeed your doggie and make the poor thing fat?
 Probably not.
 Although amusing, not much of a rewarding experience.
 Hackers are typically looking for something of value like passwords or banking information.
 There’s a good chance that users of a smart doggie feeder will not change default passwords or take other precautions in securing the device.